 An Ability test is a test of general reasoning skills, which is the type of test used for identifying gifted students.
 An Achievement test is a test of developed skill or knowledge, such as the State Tests and Benchmarks or those used in the classroom to check progress.
-Our Ability tests identify Non-verbal/Verbal reasoning ability.
-The first test measures ability without the requirement of reading, writing, or speaking.
-It focuses on reasoning and problem-solving skills.
-The second test assesses five areas which are verbal comprehension, verbal reasoning, pictorial reasoning, figural reasoning, and quantitative reasoning.
+Our Ability tests identify Non-verbal, Quantitative, and Verbal reasoning ability, focusing on reasoning and problem-solving skills.